-- 1.11.1 The Guidance to Local Authorities and the Licence Conditions and Codes of Practice (LCCP), set out additional matters that the Council should take into account when considering licence applications for premises licences. - 1.11.2 The Council will consider any application based on the provisions in these codes and guidance.
-Where gaming machines are made available for use in licensed gambling premises, they should only be available when sufficient facilities are made available for the primary gambling activity (e.g. bingo, betting etc.). - 1.11.3 Where gambling facilities are provided at premises as a supplementary activity to the main purpose of the premises, e.g. motorway service areas and shopping malls, the Council will expect the gambling area to be clearly defined on the plans submitted to ensure that customers are fully aware that they are making a choice to enter into the gambling premises, and that the premises is adequately supervised at all times.
+- 1.11.1 The Guidance to Local Authorities and the Licence Conditions commencing May 2015 and Codes of Practice (LCCP), set out additional matters that the Council should take into account when considering licence applications for premises licences. - 1.11.2 Gambling Commission Guidance and LCCP Social Responsibility code 9 prescribe restrictions on gambling activities on premises, previously known as primary gambling activity.
+The Council will consider any application based on the provisions in these codes and guidance.
+Where gaming machines are made available for use in licensed gambling premises, they should only be available when sufficient facilities are made available for the primary gambling activity (e.g. bingo, betting etc). - 1.11.3 Where gambling facilities are provided at premises as a supplementary activity to the main purpose of the premises, e.g. motorway service areas and shopping malls, the Council will expect the gambling area to be clearly defined on the plans submitted to ensure that customers are fully aware that they are making a choice to enter into the gambling premises, and that the premises is adequately supervised at all times.